corning-incorporated/citam/README.md

 **2. Validate Ingested Data**

- You can export the ingested floorplan as an SVG file for visualization as follow:
+ You can export the ingested floorplan as an SVG file for visualization as follows:

   ```
   $citam engine export-floorplan foo_facility foo_floor -o foo_output.svg -v